sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 Impact:
 This introduces risk while appearing aligned.

-## Next Steps
-Future work could expand this into a small evaluation set with human-labeled examples, compare model outputs across failure categories, and measure which types of meaning-level failures are most likely to pass surface-level evaluation checks.

-## Potential Impact
+## Purpose

-This work contributes to improving **scalable oversight and evaluation systems** by making subtle failure modes more visible and measurable.
+This work focuses on making meaning-level failures more visible and measurable so they can be addressed before they scale into system-level issues.

-Meaning-level failures are particularly important because they often pass surface-level evaluation while degrading reliability over time.
-Better detection of these failures can improve model alignment, reduce hidden risk, and strengthen evaluation pipelines in real-world deployments.
+It reflects practical experience in high-volume evaluation environments, where subtle failures often pass surface-level checks while degrading reliability over time.

-This is especially relevant for high-stakes domains where small shifts in meaning can lead to significant downstream consequences.

-These failures are particularly dangerous because they do not appear as obvious errors, making them difficult to detect until they propagate into system-level reliability issues.

-This is especially relevant for high-stakes domains where small shifts in meaning can lead to significant downstream consequences.